Guidelines for Authors

 - Number figures in the figure legend in the order in which they are discussed.

-Supplementary Materials (SM) are posted permanently at the JHEAL web site, are linked to the manuscript, and are freely available.
-Supplementary Materials must be essential to the scientific integrity and excellence of the paper but do not need to read to understand the paper.
+Supplementary Materials (SM) are posted permanently on the JHEAL website, are linked to the manuscript, and are freely available.
+Supplementary Materials must be essential to the scientific integrity and excellence of the paper but do not need to be read to understand the paper.
 The material is subject to the same editorial standards and peer-review procedures as the print publication.

 In general, the Supplementary Materials may comprise